-- (1) Subject to Rule 9(5) above, a registrant shall not enter into a business relationship or execute an occasional transaction with any person without applying customer due diligence measures to verify the identity of the person, including any beneficial owner(s). - (2) When verifying the identity of a person referred to in paragraph (1), the registrant shall - (a) satisfy itself that the prospective customer is who the customer claims to be by applying the customer due diligence measures referred to in Rules 8 to 10; - (b) ensure that sufficient information is obtained and documented - i. on the nature and purpose of the business that the customer intends to undertake; and - ii. concerning any expected or predictable volume and pattern of transactions and activities; and - (c) satisfy itself that any independent and reliable source documents, data or information (whether or not electronically sourced) sufficiently verifies a customer's identity. - (3) Where a prospective customer fails or is unable to provide adequate evidence of identity, or a registrant is not satisfied that a new transaction with an existing customer is legitimate, the registrant shall -
+- (1) A registrant shall not enter into a business relationship or execute an occasional transaction with any person without applying customer due diligence measures to verify the identity of the person, including any beneficial owner(s). - (2) When verifying the identity of a person referred to in paragraph (1), the registrant shall - (a) satisfy itself that the prospective customer is who the customer claims to be by applying the customer due diligence measures referred to in rules 8 to 10; - (b) ensure that sufficient information is obtained and documented - (i) on the nature and purpose of the business that the customer intends to undertake; and - (ii) concerning any expected or predictable volume and pattern of transactions and activities; and - (c) satisfy itself that any independent and reliable source documents, data or information (whether or not electronically sourced) sufficiently verifies a customer's identity. - (3) Where a prospective customer fails or is unable to provide adequate evidence of identity, or a registrant is not satisfied that a new transaction with an existing customer is legitimate, the registrant shall - (a) determine whether - (i) other steps should be taken to verify the customer's identity; - (ii) it is appropriate to proceed or continue with the business relationship; and - (b) file a suspicious transaction report with the Financial Intelligence Unit - (4) Registrants shall have a clear policy regarding the escalation of decisions to senior management concerning the acceptance or continuation of highrisk business relationships. - (5) When verifying the identity of a customer, a registrant shall only accept either- - (a) original documents; - (b) certified copies of documents from a prospective customer where submission of original documents is impractical or impossible;

-- (a) determine whether - i. other steps should be taken to verify the customer's identity; - ii. it is appropriate to proceed or continue with the business relationship; and - (b) file a suspicious transaction report with the Financial Intelligence Unit. - (4) Registrants shall have a clear policy regarding the escalation of decisions to senior management concerning the acceptance or continuation of high-risk business relationships. - (5) When verifying the identity of a customer, a registrant shall only accept either: - (a) original documents; - (b) certified copies of documents from a prospective customer where submission of original documents is impractical or impossible; or - (c) independent and reliable source documents, data or other information (whether or not electronically sourced) which sufficiently verifies a customer's identity. - (6) Notwithstanding any provision of these Rules, a registrant shall in all cases verify the identity of a customer, prospective or existing, where the registrant knows or suspects money laundering, or terrorist or proliferation financing, and where such suspicion or knowledge is confirmed, shall make a report to the Financial Intelligence Unit.
+- (c) independent and reliable source documents, data or other information (whether or not electronically sourced) which sufficiently verifies a customer's identity; or - (d) photographed or scanned copies of identifying documents provided that the registrant has adequate internationally recognized tools to verify the authenticity of the documents. - (6) Notwithstanding any provision of these Rules, a registrant shall in all cases verify the identity of a customer, prospective or existing, where the registrant knows or suspects money laundering, or the financing of terrorism or the financing of proliferation and where such suspicion or knowledge is confirmed, shall make a report to the Financial Intelligence Unit.

-12. Required information
+12. Required information.